 Along with source documentation, it is critical that your organization have a mechanism (such as a spreadsheet) showing the allocation of funds from VCAAA grant and other sources.
-Your grants manager will review your RFF and all attachments to confirm verification of expenditures.
-When approved, the RFF will be given to VCAAA fiscal officer for processing.
+Original signed RFFs with attachments are required to begin the review/payment process.
+Therefore, it is important to mail these originals to AAA Fiscal on the same day you scan/email them to AAA Fiscal.
+Once claimed costs are verified by AAA Fiscal and all issues are resolved, the approved RFF will be entered into the County Auditor-Controller financial system for payment.
 Payment should be received within 7-10 working days.
+Note: Payment may be delayed by any issues raised/inquiries by the County Auditor-Controller.